Gelfand-Tsetlin modules: canonicity and calculations: Introduction

 \section{Introduction}

-The finite dimensional representation theory of $\mathfrak{gl}_n$ is one of the jewels of modern representation theory.
-One well-known approach to understanding these representations is based on the formulas of Gelfand and Tsetlin \cite{GT50}; these can be found by considering the Gelfand-Tsetlin subalgebra of $U(\mathfrak{gl}_n)$, and simultaneously diagonalizing its action on any finite-dimensional representation.
+The finite-dimensional representation theory of $\mathfrak{gl}_n$ is one of the jewels of modern representation theory.
+One well-known approach to understanding these representations is based on the formulas of Gelfand and Tsetlin \cite{gelfandFinitedimensionalRepresentations1950}; these can be found by considering the Gelfand-Tsetlin subalgebra of $U(\mathfrak{gl}_n)$ and simultaneously diagonalizing its action on any finite-dimensional representation.

-A natural generalization is to apply this approach to infinite dimensional representations.
-Of course, in many cases, for example the regular action on $U(\mathfrak{gl}_n)$, the elements of $\Gamma$ cannot be diagonalized in any meaningful sense.
+A natural generalization is to apply this approach to infinite-dimensional representations.
+Of course, in many cases, such as the regular action on $U(\mathfrak{gl}_n)$, the elements of $\Gamma$ cannot be diagonalized in any meaningful sense.
 In order to do something even remotely similar to Gelfand and Tsetlin's approach, we need to only consider modules on which $\Gamma$ acts locally finitely.
-These are called {\bf Gelfand-Tsetlin} modules, and include all generalized weight modules with finite weight multiplicities with respect to the Cartan $\mathfrak{h}=\mathfrak{gl}_n\cap \Gamma$; in particular, they include all modules in category $\cO$ for a Borel containing $\mathfrak{h}$.
+Introduced in \cite{drozdGelFandZetlin1991}, these are called {\bf Gelfand-Tsetlin} modules and include all generalized weight modules with finite weight multiplicities with respect to the Cartan $\mathfrak{h}=\mathfrak{gl}_n\cap \Gamma$; in particular, they include all modules in category $\cO$ for a Borel containing $\mathfrak{h}$.